Hundreds injured as Spain cracks down on Catalan referendum

 -- Pictures showed people with injuries sustained in clashes with police.

 The national government is implacably opposed to any breakaway moves by the northeastern region.
-In a press conference in Madrid Sunday, Spanish Deputy Prime Minister Soraya Sáenz de Santamaría blamed the violence on the "crazy rush" of the Catalan regional government to hold the "unconstitutional" vote.
+Spanish Deputy Prime Minister Soraya Sáenz de Santamaría blamed the violence on the "crazy rush" of the Catalan regional government to hold the "unconstitutional" vote.

 "The referendum couldn't be held, and it's not been held.
-To carry on with this farce makes no sense, it doesn't lead anywhere," she said.
+To carry on with this farce makes no sense, it doesn't lead anywhere," she said in a news conference in Madrid on Sunday.

+The Spanish Interior Ministry said authorities closed 92 of about 2,300 polling stations.
+Catalonian officers said police had closed 319 stations.

 Defending the national police actions, Saenz de Santamaria said their objective had been to seize material associated with the referendum and not to target Catalans.

-Catalan authorities said Education Minister Clara Ponsati i Obiols was forcibly removed from her polling station.

-Regional government spokesperson Jordi Turull told a press conference in Barcelona two hours after polling began that despite the Spanish government's efforts, 73% of the polling stations were open.
-He replied to the Spanish government's claim that police force was only used to confiscate electoral material and not against people, quoting the figure of 465 injured and adding that "rubber bullets and teargas is not how you seize material."
+Two hours after polling began, regional government spokesperson Jordi Turull said 73% of polling stations were open despite the Spanish government's efforts.
+He challenged the Spanish government's claim that police force was only used to confiscate electoral material, citing the number of people injured and adding that "rubber bullets and tear gas is not how you seize material."

 He accused Madrid of being responsible for "a state violence unknown to Spain since the age of Franco," referring to the former military dictator Francisco Franco who ruled the country with an iron fist for 36 years until 1975.